How to Hold Yourself to the Highest Version of YouAug 27, 2021

-A good way to track your progress in self-improvement is to employ systems that will track your actions and success.
-For example, time management allows for effective time utilization, so none gets wasted, and you do something productive with your time.
+An excellent way to track your progress in self-improvement is to employ systems that will track your actions and success.
+For example, time management allows for adequate time utilization, so none gets wasted, and you do something productive with your time.
 Having notes and a to-do list will help you see everything you have to do in detail.
 You can also create a timetable of your goals to know what you should have accomplished per week, month, and year.
 If you're having problems creating these systems yourself, a life coach can give you ideas for structuring what you are doing, so you will know how to tackle them systematically.

 Become the best you can be

 Successful people did not just suddenly get to where they are.
 They probably have envisioned themselves to where they are currently positioned and worked hard to attain it at some point in their life.
-The key things to remember are that you have to identify who you are, know what makes you smile, recognize your strengths and weaknesses, know the obstacles impeding your progress, and continuously work on self-growth and development.
-It might be fine to settle for mediocrity, but sometimes there's that lingering thought that maybe you could have done something more.
+The key things to remember are that you have to identify who you are, know what makes you smile, recognize your strengths and weaknesses, understand the obstacles impeding your progress, and continuously work on self-growth and development.
+It might be acceptable to settle for mediocrity, but sometimes there's that lingering thought that maybe you could have done something more.
 Anytime you find yourself thinking of things like this, you may need to start to do some digging into yourself, and you might have forgotten that best version of yourself somewhere in your past.
 It's never too late to pick yourself up and start dreaming again.